How to Optimize Your Job Search Using LinkedIn

 While you want to have a number of connections, make sure you only connect with people you know, or to whom you plan to reach out.
 The goal is to maintain or establish relationships with people working in your field or with whom you are already connected.

 Check Out Job Search Options

-Search for jobs on LinkedIn by clicking the "Jobs" tab, entering keyword, country, and zip code.
+Search for jobs on LinkedIn by clicking the "Jobs" tab, and then entering a keyword, country, and zip code.
 Use the Advanced Search Option to refine your search and to search by date posted, experience level, specific location, job function, company, and industry.
 You can save job searches, and even receive emails about new job listings.

 You can also find job openings by searching for and clicking on specific companies.
 Many companies post job openings on their LinkedIn pages.

 Capitalize Your Connections: Recommendations and Referrals

 Endorsements from network contacts for various skills and competencies are another way to go.
 An endorsement emphasizes that you do, in fact, have a certain skill listed on your LinkedIn profile.
 The best way to receive endorsements is to give some to your contacts first.
 They will then be more likely to do the same for you in return.

 Use LinkedIn Company Profiles to Learn About Employers